 Women are already underrepresented in business, owning just 15.7 per cent of small to medium enterprises.
 Women-owned businesses are also not growing or scaling up as quickly as they could be, generating just $1.4 million in annual average revenue versus $3.3 million for male-owned businesses, according to Statistics Canada.
 And according to entrepreneur.com, women are twice as likely as men to shut down their business because of finances.

 There are many reasons for this discrepancy and despite living in the year 2020, an unconscious bias towards women is still one of them.
-The lack of female representation in venture capital firms and in most existing entrepreneurial models cause patterns of exclusions due to this bias, says Kayla Isabelle, managing director of Startup Canada, the national rallying community and voice for Canada’s 3.5 million entrepreneurs.
+The lack of female representation in venture capital firms and in most existing entrepreneurial models cause patterns of exclusions due to this bias, says Kayla Isabelle, executive director of Startup Canada, the national rallying community and voice for Canada’s 3.5 million entrepreneurs.

 Additional struggles that women encounter are difficulties finding capital, balancing family life (as women still shoulder the bulk of childcare), and access to important business networks and relationships.

 “Rather than trying to fit women into the existing systems, we need to see more organizations like SheEO who are creating innovative systems meant to support, mentor and finance women innovators by addressing this segment’s particular needs,” says Isabelle.